Cham calendar

 The Cham calendar (Cham: ꨧꨆꨥꨪ sakawi) is a lunisolar calendar used by the Cham people of Vietnam since ancient times.
 Its origins is based on Saka Raja calendar which was influenced by the Shaka era (78 CE) Indian Hindu calendar, with the current standard called Sakawi Cham likely instituted during the reign of Po Rome of the Champa kingdom.

 Features

-The Cham calendar has a system of a set of revolving cycles of days, weeks, months ad years.
+The Cham calendar (Sakawi Cam/Cham) has a system of a set of revolving cycles of days, weeks, months and years.
 The Cham month consists of two lunar phases of 15 days each.
-The 1st half denotes the full moon phase called Bingun, while the new moon phase is called Kanam.
-The 12 year cycle similar to Chinese zodiac is referred to as Nâthak.
-The Cham calendar known as Sakawi Cham is a term used to encompass two calendar variants.
+The 1st half denotes the full moon phase called Bingun (Śukla pakṣa), while the new moon phase is called Kanem (Kṛṣṇa pakṣa).
+The 12 year cycle similar to Chinese zodiac is referred to as Nasak(12 Nasak from 27/28 Nakṣatra).
+The Cham calendar known as Sakawi Cam is a term used to encompass two calendar variants.